info@norwichschool.ac.th (+66) 2-451-1100 to 2

 Bryan Preston moved to Thailand after nearly 13 years working in a large inner-city school in Wolverhampton, UK, where he was born and raised.
 During his time there, he gained experience working across all year groups from Reception in Early Years to Year 6 in Primary.
 As well as this, he also gained valuable experience in teaching children with English as a Second Language.

 Having completed his BA Humanities degree, specialising in modern history, he then undertook his teacher training through the ‘Schools Direct’ teacher training route.
-Now entering his third year at Norwich, Bryan is looking forward to working with a strong, passionate and dedicated team as he helps to develop Primary even further in his role as Primary Coordinator, drawing on his own knowledge and experience of the English National Curriculum.
+As Head of Primary, Bryan continues to help drive the development of our Primary Department ensuring students are equipped with the necessary skills and knowledge as they grow older and move into our Secondary Department, drawing on his own knowledge and experience of the English National Curriculum.

 Bronagh Mollaghan